 Salary for Nurse Midwives

 Recruiter.com helps find better paying jobs across all specialties and locations.
 Sign up in our career community today!

 SEE MORE SALARIES FORNurse midwives use their medical training to provide care during the prenatal, intrapartum, and postaprtum stages of the labor and delivery process, and to provide care to newborns.
 These professionals may work in cooperation with a medical team or independently.
 They monitor fetal progress, assess vitals and overall health of mother and baby during delivery, and initiate emergency interventions whenever necessary.
 If potentially life-threatening complications arise or the potential for such complications exists, these professionals refer patients to relevant specialists for care.
 They are required to maintain detailed medical records, and may make house calls, work in clinical settings, or in hospitals and birthing centers.
 A Master's degree is the minimum education level required for this occupation.

 The annual compensation for this career has gone up since 2004.
-Salaries have increased by an average of 19.37 percent nationwide in that time.
+Salaries have increased by an average of 43.94 percent nationwide in that time.

-Nurse Midwives tend to make the most in the following industries
+Nurse Midwives tend to make the most in the following industries:

-In general, they earn less within the industries below
+In general, they earn less within the industries below: